betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPerfPortabilityForCseApps.md

 given configuration.
 Moreover, the time to solution should reflect efficient utilization of available computational resources on each platform.

-This short article *[Understanding Performance Portability for CSE Applications](/blog_posts/understanding-performance-portability-for-cse-applications)* introduces basic concepts in performance portability.
+The short article *[Understanding Performance Portability for CSE Applications](/blog_posts/understanding-performance-portability-for-cse-applications)* introduces basic concepts in performance portability.

 <!--body end--->